Top industry analysts have studied which oil companies do more business with authoritarian regimes.

 It sets out the people’s rights, and what our governments should do to respect those rights.

-By signing the Declaration, you’re telling your government what you want it to do to NOW to make the world a better and safer place.
+By signing the Declaration, you’re telling your government what you want it to do to NOW to make the world a better place.